Capital City: Brussels

 Working in Belgium

-In the south, coal and steel manufacturing careers are definitely in the forefront, while the North mostly concentrates on the high-tech and service industries.
+In the South, coal and steel manufacturing careers are definitely at the forefront, while the North mostly concentrates on the high-tech and service industries.
 Our advice is to see where your skills will be in better use before you even move into the country so that you can decide where to live based on that.

 The best way to go about it is by finding a job before you move into the country.
 As we mentioned, you will be asked to provide the town hall with proof of your income in the country, meaning you will be a fully contributing member of the society, paying all of your taxes, etc.